semgrep/semgrep-docs/docs/semgrep-sc/sc-overview.md

 See [SSC glossary > Transitivity](/docs/semgrep-sc/sc-glossary/#transitive-or-indirect-dependency) for a definition of a transitive dependency.

 * Semgrep Supply Chain does **not** perform reachability analysis for transitive dependencies.
 This means we do not scan the source code of your dependencies to determine if their dependencies may produce a reachable finding in the code.
 * Semgrep Supply Chain supports scanning for transitive or indirect dependencies for all of its [supported languages](/docs/supported-languages#semgrep-supply-chain).
-Findings are collected and displayed in **Semgrep App > Supply Chain**.
+Findings are collected and displayed in **Semgrep Cloud Platform** > **Supply Chain**.
 * In most cases, Semgrep Supply Chain generates **reachable findings** for **direct dependencies**.
 However, there are certain dependencies that are vulnerable simply through their inclusion in a codebase.
 Semgrep Supply Chain generates reachable findings for these types of dependencies even if they are transitive dependencies.

 ## Next steps: Scanning your codebase